Bad Boys (1995 film): Plot

-Mike and Marcus meet their old informant Jojo and learn about the location of the chemist who is cutting the stolen drugs.
-The three return to Mike's apartment, where Marcus's wife Theresa confronts them and confirms Julie's suspicion they have been impersonating each other.
+Mike and Marcus meet their old informant Jojo and understand about the location of the chemist who is cutting the stolen drugs.
+They return to Mike's apartment, where Marcus's wife Theresa confronts them and confirms Julie's suspicion they have been impersonating each other.
 Fouchet and his gang show up and kidnap Julie.

 Mike and Marcus's department is shut down by Internal Affairs.
 Despite being reassigned, Howard delays the order, giving Mike and Marcus more time to solve the case.
 They access Dominguez's private police database profile and learn that the police secretary Francine is his former girlfriend.
 She was being blackmailed by Fouchet and Dominguez after they took nude photos of her, threatening to post them at her kids' school.

-Mike, Marcus, and detectives Sanchez and Ruiz, head to the Miami-Opa Locka Executive Airport.
-During a fierce shootout, they kill Fouchet's remaining henchmen, including Casper and Ferguson, and rescue Julie.
-They chase a fleeing Fouchet and force his car into a concrete barrier.
-As he tries to flee, Mike pulls his sidearm on him and commands him to freeze while Marcus tells Mike that Fouchet is not worth killing.
-Mike instead shoots him in the leg and closes in on him, kicks his gun away, then pauses before attempting to arrest him at gunpoint.

-As Fouchet tries to bait Mike into shooting him, Marcus pulls him back and makes him holster his weapon.
-Fouchet surreptitiously draws a gun but is shot to death by Mike after seeing the sunlight reflection off Fouchet's gun flash across Marcus' face before he can kill Marcus, avenging Max's death.
-An exhausted Marcus leaves Julie with Mike handcuffing them to each other and heads home, eager to get his quality time with his wife.
+Mike, Marcus, and detectives Sanchez and Ruiz head to the Miami-Opa Locka Executive Airport.
+During a shootout, they kill Fouchet's remaining henchmen and rescue Julie.
+They chase Fouchet and force his car into a concrete barrier.
+As he flees, Mike shoots him in the leg.
+Fouchet draws a gun but is shot dead by Mike.
+An exhausted Marcus leaves Julie with Mike handcuffing them to each other and heads home, eager to spend quality time with his wife.